vivian-ng/Hardware/MRR_ESPA/README.md

 - Separate power supply for the heat bed
 - X, Y, and Z min endstops
 - Allows the use of a Z-axis probe, such as an inductive sensor, running on the input supply voltage (12V to 24V)
-- AUX1 connector for use with an external host, such as the closed-source MKS TFT32
+- AUX1 connector for use with an external host, such as the closed-source MKS TFT32 (**Untested!!**)
 - Supports TMC2130 drivers in SPI mode which can be enabled by configuring jumpers (**Untested!!!** Hardware option is available, pending software support in Marlin.)
   - Set MS1, MS2, MS3 jumpers to SPI, RST jumper to TMC, and TMC_SEL jumper to SPI to enable TMC2130 SPI mode
   - For TMC2130 SPI mode, connect corresponding motor (X, Y, Z, or E0) on CS_PIN header to available ESP32 pin